SiddhiKhairee/WolfJobs/README.md

 **6. Candidate Matching Percentage** – WolfJobs applicant skill matching feature will include a percentage to how fit a candidate's skills are based on the job's required skills.
 Applicants will see a match percentage indicating how likely they are to get accepted and recieve an interview.

 **7. Matching based on Resume** – WolfJobs applicants will be able to parse their resume and WolfJobs will extract key skills from the resume and compare it with required job skills to give candidates job matching status.

-**8. Database Security and Hashing** – WolfJobs currently does not securely store the password and user information in the database.
-This data needs to be protected and hashed to ensure security.

 # Contributors